Relief Research Chair in Mental Health, Self-Management and Work Nurturing a healthy work environment

 Mental health challenges can affect each of us at any time.
 At Beneva, we’re committed to supporting our members and our community.
 We believe in the importance of fostering a healthy workplace culture and putting the well-being of the community at the heart of our mutualist values.

-That’s why we are proud of our financial partnership for the creation of the Relief Research Chair in Mental Health, Self-Management and Work, powered by Beneva and Relief, in collaboration with Université Laval.
+That’s why we are proud to have financially contributed to the creation of the Relief Research Chair in Mental Health, Self-Management and Work, powered by Beneva.

 Breaking taboos